info-uaic/IP_2015-2016_Minesweeper_1/README.md

 This repo will hold one of the Minesweeper projects

-Project made on Code::Blocks 13.12.
+Project made on Code::Blocks 13.12, language C++.

 Running the source code may fail on some versions of Visual Studio because of one or more of the followings: